-The San Diego Community College District is committed to providing a drug free environment.
+The San Diego Community College District (San Diego City College, San Diego Mesa College, San Diego Miramar College and Continuing Education) is committed to providing a drug free environment.
+The institutions also prohibit the use of tobacco products and electronic delivery devices on campus or at college/district sponsored events.
 Any type of drug use, including alcohol, is dangerous and potentially life threatening.
 Drugs and alcohol adversely affect the body, mind and behavior.
 The effects vary from person to person and from usage to usage.
 Even low doses of drugs and alcohol can impair judgment and coordination.
 If you use drugs or alcohol, you risk overdose, accidents, dependence, ill health, as well as legal, financial and personal problems.
 The federal laws against drugs are divided into two categories: possession and distribution.
 The penalties are severe depending upon the type of drug, quantity of the drug, and any prior offenses.
 Possession will earn up to one year in prison and a \$5,000 fine.
 Distribution will earn up to life in prison and an \$8 million fine.
 State laws vary and may be more severe.
-District BP 3100 - Code of Conduct states that use, possession, or distribution of narcotics or other controlled substances is prohibited while on the college premises or at college sponsored events.
-A student may be suspended or expelled for violation of this policy.
-A complete list of legal sanctions is available in the Vice President, Student Services Office.
-The colleges provide information on drug and alcohol treatment and prevention through seminars, courses, and the Student Health Services.
-Contact Student Health Services for additional information.